 Since this is an online course, "attendance" refers to checking announcements, reading the content, doing the activities, and submitting the assignments by the deadline.
 It is required that you should be logging in the course at least 3-4 times a week.
 The instructor can check if you have been accessing the course regularly or not.
-You are advised to allot specific times on several days of the week (MWF or TTh) towards this course similar to your regular in-class sessions.
-Print a copy of the schedule on the last page and paste it at a prominent place to keep track of deadlines.
+You are advised to allot specific times on several days of the week (MWF or TTh) towards this course like your regular in-class sessions.